-- 4.2.1 Smallholders shall understand the importance of biodiversity and be knowledgeable on conservation strategies (at initial certification entry level). - 4.2.2 Smallholders shall maintain valuable biodiversity within their areas (at the beginning of the third years of certification intermediate level). - 4.2.3 Smallholders shall restore areas of natural vegetation around bodies of water and on steep slopes and hills, and other sensitive parts of the ecosystem (at the beginning of the third years of certification intermediate level).
+- 4.2.1 Smallholders shall understand the importance of biodiversity and be knowledgeable on conservation strategies (at initial certification entry level). - 4.2.2 Smallholders shall maintain valuable biodiversity within their areas (at the beginning of the third year of certification intermediate level). - 4.2.3 Smallholders shall restore areas of natural vegetation around bodies of water and on steep slopes and hills, and other sensitive parts of the ecosystem (at the beginning of the third year of certification intermediate level).

-PRINCIPLE 5: No use of Genetically Modified Organisms (GMO) management and environmental services
+PRINCIPLE 5: No use of Genetically Modified Organisms (GMO)